 Bereavement payment: Paid to a widow(er) younger than age 60, or for a survivor whose spouse was not entitled to the basic state retirement pension at the time of death, if the spouse had at least 25 weeks of paid contributions in any tax year, or the deceased's death was work-related.
 The survivor must have been married to the deceased at the time of death.

 Guardian's allowance: Paid for raising an orphan or, in some cases, a child with one surviving parent.

 Funeral grant (universal benefit): Paid when a resident of Isle of Man dies.
-Additional support is provided to persons receiving income-related benefits with personal savings of less than £6,000.

 Old-Age Benefits